joshbegley/nyt-latest/previous.md

 `Carreras has taken a winding route via Manchester United, the Championship and Benfica to get back to the Spanish capital`\
 https://nytimes.com/athletic/6405823/2025/07/14/alvaro-carreras-real-madrid-man-united-profile/

-**Cuomo Will Stay in the Race for N.Y.C.
-Mayor to Challenge Mamdani**\
+**Cuomo to Fight On in Mayor’s Race After Bruising Primary Loss to Mamdani**\
-`Former Gov. Andrew M. Cuomo is expected to announce his commitment to a third-party run against Assemblyman Zohran Mamdani, who soundly defeated him in the Democratic primary.`\
+`Former Gov. Andrew M. Cuomo is expected to announce his commitment to a third-party run against Assemblyman Zohran Mamdani, who soundly defeated him in the Democratic primary for New York City mayor.`\
 https://nytimes.com/2025/07/14/nyregion/andrew-cuomo-mamdani-nyc-mayor.html

 **Real Madrid complete signing of Carreras from Benfica**\